Two students chuckle as they study in the John Wood Community College library

 Collage of Various University Icons

-Suggested Degree Plan for Education (AA)
+Suggested Pathway for Elementary Education (AA)

 Do not use this degree plan as a substitute for an advisor.
 Always meet with an advisor to discuss your specific needs for completing the program before signing up for classes each semester.